LLMs in the Heart of Differential Testing: A Case Study on a Medical Rule Engine: Discussion and Lessons Learned

 \subsection{No \gls{llm} Subsumes Another}

-Our differential testing results reveals that the most effective \gls{llm} (i.e., \gpt{}) does not uncover the most mismatches.
+Our differential testing results reveal that the most effective \gls{llm} (i.e., \gpt{}) does not uncover the most mismatches.
 Surprisingly, it is \mistral{} that detects the highest number of mismatches.
 However, it is important to note that not all mismatches indicate faults.
-We identify three specific cases: \begin{inparaenum} \item \textit{inconsistency in handling rule versions,} \item \textit{inconsistency in handling date formats,} and \item \textit{inconsistency in handling variable dependencies.} \end{inparaenum} While 22 rules fall into these categories, none of the \glspl{llm} manages to identify all of them.
-For instance, while \mistral{} successfully detects all rules involving the \enquote{ds} variable, it overlooks cases triggering a 500 status code---unlike \mixtral{}.
+We identify three specific cases leading to inconsistencies when handling \begin{inparaenum} \item \textit{rule versions,} \item \textit{date formats,} and \item \textit{variable dependencies.} \end{inparaenum} While 22 rules fall into these categories, none of the \glspl{llm} manages to identify all of them.
+For instance, while \mistral{} successfully detects all rules involving the \enquote{ds} variable, it misses cases triggering a 500 status code---unlike \mixtral{}.
 Contrarily, \mixtral{} identifies both cases triggering a 500 status code but misses those where all the rule versions (e.g., V20/1) never \rulePass{}.
 Interestingly, both \llama{} and \gpt{} detect all the cases related to rule versions but fail to uncover the cases where \mistral{} and \mixtral{} excel.
-While any of the \glspl{llm} would be suited for detecting mismatches, the optimal choice for a developer or researcher requires deeper understanding of the specific inconsistency types each model excels at identifying and the concrete usage scenario.
-Additionally, it is important to remain open to exploring other \glspl{llm} that potentially improve on detecting specific inconsistencies or offer novel insights.
+While any of the \glspl{llm} would be suited for detecting mismatches, the optimal choice requires a deeper understanding of the specific inconsistency types each model excels at identifying and the concrete usage scenario.
+Additionally, exploring other \glspl{llm} might improve detecting specific inconsistencies or offer novel insights.